0xSero/partisia-docs/docs/smart-contracts/smart-contract-tools-overview.md

 ### Blockchain interaction

-With the `cargo pbc` for you to interact with the blockchain.
+To interact with the blockchain you can use the command line tool: `cargo pbc`.
 There are 3 main commands:

 - `transaction`